-Attestations may be useful no matter how we heard about them: they might have been contained in a block, or been received individually via gossip, or via a carrier pigeon.
+Attestations may be useful no matter how we heard about them: they might have been contained in a block, or been received individually via gossip, or via a carrier pigeon131.

-If the attestation was unpacked from a block then the flag is\from\block should be set to True.
-This causes the timeliness check in validate\on\attestation() to be skipped: attestations not from blocks must be from the current or previous epoch in order to influence the fork choice.
+If the attestation was unpacked from a block then the flag is_from_block should be set to True.
+This causes the timeliness check in validate_on_attestation() to be skipped: attestations not from blocks must be received in the epoch they were produced in, or the next epoch, in order to influence the fork choice.
 (So, a carrier pigeon would need to be fairly swift.)

-The validate\on\attestation() function performs a comprehensive set of validity checks on the attestation to defend against various attacks.
+The validate_on_attestation() function performs a comprehensive set of validity checks on the attestation to defend against various attacks.

-Assuming that the attestation passes the checks, we add its target checkpoint state to the Store for later use (we also use it immediately).
-The store\target\checkpoint\state() function is idempotent, so nothing happens if the state is already present.
+Assuming that the attestation passes the checks, we add its target checkpoint state to the Store for later use, as well as using it immediately.
+The store_target_checkpoint_state() function is idempotent, so nothing happens if the state is already present.

 Having the target checkpoint state, we can use it to look up the correct shuffling for the validators.
-With the shuffling in hand, calling get\indexed\attestation() turns the Attestation object (containing a bitlist) into an IndexedAttestation object (containing a list of validator indices).
+With the shuffling in hand, calling get_indexed_attestation() turns the Attestation object (containing a bitlist) into an IndexedAttestation object (containing a list of validator indices).

-Finally, we can validate the indexed attestation with is\valid\indexed\attestation(), which amounts to checking its aggregate BLS signature against the set of public keys of this indexed validators.
+Finally, we can validate the indexed attestation with is_valid_indexed_attestation(), which amounts to checking its aggregate BLS signature against the set of public keys of this indexed validators.
 Checking the signatures is relatively expensive compared with the other checks, which is one reason for deferring it to last (we also don't want to be checking them against an inconsistent target).

-If, and only if, everything has succeeded, we call update\latest\messages() to refresh the Store's list of latest messages for the validators that participated in this vote.
+If, and only if, everything has succeeded, we call update_latest_messages() to refresh the Store's list of latest messages for the validators that participated in this vote.